r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

 ## Background

 I wanted to show images on my Google Calendar.
 Unfortunately, Google Calendar does not provide a way to embed images, nor does it allow the use of HTML when adding a description to calendar events.
-Which is such a shame since the <tt>&lt;html-blob&gt;</tt> tag would be very helpful here.
+Which is such a shame since the <tt>&lt;IMG&gt;</tt> tag would be very helpful here.

 However, Google Calendar *does* allow HTML tags in the description, albeit you just can't manually add it as raw code in the description textarea.
-You can however *import* events with descriptions that already contain HTML code.
-This is mainly for compatibility with other calendar apps that offer full HTML support.
+You can however ** *import* ** events with descriptions that already contain HTML code.
+This is possibly to compatibility with other calendar apps that offer full HTML support.
+Thankfully, the <tt>&lt;IMG&gt;</tt> tag is one of the supported tags.
 So problem solved, right?

 Not quite.
-While Google Calendar supports a limited number of HTML tags (the <tt>&lt;IMG&gt;</tt> tag included), Google Calendar still subjects the text goes through a 'code cleaning' process, which does the following:
+While Google Calendar already supports a very limited number of HTML tags, the text goes through yet another 'code-cleaning' process, which does the following:

   * Inserts all content inside <tt>&lt;html-blob&gt;</tt> tags
   * Removes unsupported tags, such as styles, classes and IDs
   * Adds Google related parameters to all URLs found inside SRC and HREF attributes
   * ALT attributes inside <tt>&lt;IMG&gt;</tt> tags are left alone

 Since Google 'sanitizes' all URLs found inside SRC and HREF attributes, images embedded using the <tt>&lt;IMG&gt;</tt> tag do not appear in calendar entries after import.
+The IMG tag is still there, but since the SRC values now contain extra stuff, all images appear as a 'broken image' icon.

+This script fixes that.

 &nbsp;